 - Do a learning space inventory - what does your space do well, and not so well?
 Use the vision of the student learning experience you developed to serve as your assessment metrics.
 Use the outcome of the inventory to drive your redesign work.

 - Rethink your teaching space.
 Do you really need all of the space?
 How can you be more mobile?
-What can you do differently with respect to how you interact with and in the classroom space?
+What can you do differently with respect to how you interact with the classroom space?
 What can you do to reclaim space and repurpose it?

 - Get rid of things that shouldn’t be in classroom spaces.
 Couches, futons, drapes, lamps, and your college dorm refrigerator that you brought into the classroom most likely do not comply with your local fire code.
 Avoid the ugly conversation with the administrator that just had the ugly conversation with the fire marshall.